 From the Trail head take the Prickly Pear from the Parking lot, then turn right onto PayDirt.
 This will bring you to Trail Junction 14 (where things can get a little tricky - because you'll be at an awkward intersection, but it is well-marked).
 You will want to follow the signs to the 2006 Trail/Mount Ascension Summit.
 You'll take the 2006 Trail to the summit.
 You can head down the same way you came up or mix it up a bit by take the Mount Ascension Loop Trail around the city-side of the summit to the 2006 Trail.

-Trout Creek Canyon trail is relatively easy 3.0 miles in length.
+Trout Creek Canyon trail is relatively easy 3.0 miles in length (and it can easily be shorter depending on the morale of your crew).
 It begins near Vigilante Campground and ends at Forest Service Road #138.
 Trail is located approximately 24 miles northeast of Helena, Montana in the Big Belt Mountains.
 Follow Hwy 280 east of Helena about 16 miles to the small community of York.
 Proceed northeast along Trout Creek another 8 miles to the end of the road and the campground.
-Trailhead is located in the Campground.
+Trailhead is located at the edge the Campground.
 Most of the trail is handicapped accessible and this a great family hike.
 Click here for a google map to the trailhead parking.
-This is the perfect hike for families CHECK OUT our blog and be sure to print a Tout Creek Canyon Brochure.
+This is the perfect hike for families CHECK OUT our blog and be sure to print a Trout Creek Canyon Brochure.

 Refrigerator Canyon - near York, Montana